paulschick/meteorite-tracker/notes/caching/interceptor-caching.md

 Step 1: create services folder in app/services, create file http-cache.service.ts

 - Created this file.
 I would like to go over what's happening in the file.

+### http-cache.service.ts

+The private property *requests* is an object created to store the cached requests.
+That's why it's initialized with an empty object.

+The different methods are used to interact with the cache.

+**put** -> Adds to the cache, url used as property name, added to response cache object
+**get** -> get items from the cache.
+Takes url as param, returns either HTTP response object if something was found, or undefined if nothing was cached for that url.

+the next methods are used to invalidate items in the cash.
+When something is added to the server, modified, or deleted, the cache becomes invalid.
+That's the concept here.
+So, these are custom methods

+**invalidateUrl** -> Created to allow for removal of a single item from the cache
+**invalidateCache** -> Invalidate the entire cache with one method call.